Should We Adopt Green Supply Chain Management in the Construction Industry?

 Suppressing the negative impact your business imposes on the planet, and concentrating on the positive societal and environmental aspects of your operations will generate a lot of benefits that will help your organization to:

-_ Increase reputation and revenue_ - Protecting your business from reputational damages and boosting your professional status are key factors that will win you more projects, gain customers’ trust and loyalty, and help you to market your business to new customers.
+_ Increase reputation and revenue_ - Protecting your business from reputational damage and boosting your professional status are key factors that will win you more projects, gain customers’ trust and loyalty, and help you market your business to new customers.

 Mitigate risks - By introducing risk management systems in your organization you will avoid potential threats to people and the environment, increasing your chances of success and opportunities.

-Improve employee attraction, satisfaction, and retention - Your employees will be proud, happy and satisfied to work for a sustainable organization that will improve productivity as well as employee satisfaction and retention.
+Improve employee attraction, satisfaction, and retention - Your employees will be proud, happy and satisfied to work for a sustainable organization that will improve productivity, employee satisfaction, and retention.

 Attract investors - To secure funding, adopting sustainable practices and minimizing your environmental and social impact will appeal to investors.